Meatloaf Without Breadcrumbs (Low Carb and Gluten Free)

 Don’t be tempted to pour out any grease because that will help keep it moist.

-In a small mixing bowl combine the ketchup, Worcestershire sauce, and brown sugar.
+In a small mixing bowl, combine the ketchup, Worcestershire sauce, and brown sugar.

 Brown sugar adds a touch of sweetness to the meatloaf.
-But, it’s also optional.
+But it’s also optional.
 If you don’t like the added sweetness, you can leave it out.

 Topping meatloaf with a ketchup mixture.

-It’s recommended to get your meat’s internal temperature to 160-degrees.
+It’s recommended to get your meat’s internal temperature to 160 degrees.
 You can test it with a digital or meat thermometer.
+The meatloaf will be a tad crumbly, but it’s so flavorful.

 Meatloaf on a white plate.